shreyasbapat/thoughts/_posts/2020-10-17-women-in-india.md

 - work
 ---

 "India is a growth Story" - If you are aware enough, you would believe this to be true.
-If not, you might have at-least heard about it in some talk about India, some article in some newspaper.
+If not, you might have at-least heard about it in some talk about India, or some article in a newspaper.
 If not, go and see the statistics.
 Post the 1991 economic reforms, we have tried to adapt to capitalism.
 What used to be an economy with 2-3% growth rate, it became an economic powerhouse on the global stage.
 It earned the moniker of the world’s fastest-growing major economy in 2017, maintaining GDP growth above 7% p.a. since 2011-12.

 Today, if we don't see a 7% GDP growth rate, we start blaming the economic policies of the government.
 We are hungry for the economic growth.
 A lot of focus is in that area.
 No matter what you feel about the current government, no matter if we witness a negative growth rate which is in fact the 6th time it's happening (Earlier contractions were in FY-1958, FY-1966, FY-1967, FY-1973 and FY-1980), we all know we will still grow.
 We will keep growing for at least next 30-40 years.
 This projected ~10% contraction is in fact not a big surprise.
 Our growth rate is skewed, we largely depend on services.
 And there is a trend which is worrying.
 If you look at the figures in the chart below, you will see that as time passes, we are increasing our dependence on services.